anujdutt9/Face-Gender-Classification/README.md

     Model Training and Prediction/Matroid Challenge Notebook.ipynb
 ```

-This notebook does the following:
+This above notebook does the following:
-    a) Loads in the Dataset using the fold_x_data.txt files
+a) Loads in the Dataset using the fold_x_data.txt files.

 b) Splits the data into Train/Val/Test set.

 c) Converts and Saves the dataset into TFRecords format for efficiency.

 d) Loads the keras model converted above.

 e) Removes the unnecessary layers from the model.

 f) Freezes the trained layers and adds the new layers on top of it.

 g) Defines the Loss and optimizer functions.

 h) Trains the model for set number of epochs by streaming data efficiently from TFRecords using tf.data API in batches.

-    i) Saves the trained model as well as it's chekpoints
+i) Saves the trained model as well as it's chekpoints.

 j) Shows a plot between model loss and accuracy w.r.t number of epochs.

 k) Makes predictions on the test dataset and computes accuracy, Precision, Recall, F1 Score and the confusion matrix.

 l) Shows an example of how to load the trained model for making inference on random images.